manparvesh/reading-list/README.md

 ## Tech

 ---
-TODO:
+##TODO:
-show in tables
+- show in tables
-add remarks
+- add remarks
-add research papers and their summaries
+- add research papers and their summaries
+- use github pages
+- write script to create readme from json file